intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 }
 ```

-This works, but it seems like a recipe for chaos where you would have to check all these string manually and make sure all cases are covered.
+This works, but it seems like a recipe for chaos where you would have to check all these strings manually and make sure all cases are covered.
 It also makes it difficult to reuse this navigation for other views, one would have to duplicate the ```navigationDestination``` basically everywhere we need to use it potentially leading to unexpected behaviour once we have a deeper view hierarchy.
 My solution is to:

 1. Wrap the NavigationStack into a Router
 2. use enums to represent the views
-3. have a centralised place to handle the navigation
+3. have a centralized place to handle the navigation

 ## Deep Dive